Jemeni11/FicImage/README.md

 FicImage uses [Pillow](https://pillow.readthedocs.io/en/stable/index.html) for image manipulation and conversion.

-By default, FicImage will try and save all non-animated images as JPEG.
+By default, FicImage will try and save all non-animated images as JPEGs.

 The only animated images that FicImage will save are GIFs and WEBPs.